lousousa/table-aftermath/README.md

 ## Overview

-I designed this app after a real situation I need to divide a bar bill amount between the people there, considering there were different items for each people.
-The app works by getting as input the list of the items which is paid for each person, visually organized as a matrix of checkboxes, then showing as output the current division of the total amount.
-It also provides some optional features, such as including 10% to the calculation and copying to the clipboard, as plain text, info like results and items list.
+I developed this application inspired by a real-life scenario where I had to split a bar bill among several people, taking into account the different items ordered by each individual.
+The app operates by receiving a detailed list of items paid for by each person, presented in a user-friendly matrix of checkboxes.
+It then displays the proportional division of the total bill.
+Additionally, it offers optional functionalities, such as adding a 10% surcharge to the total and providing a feature to copy both the calculated results and the itemized list to the clipboard in a straightforward, plain text format.

 ## Featured stack: